 Some kinds of taxable personal property move from place to place quite regularly.
 Property is taxed at only one location in Texas.
 You can protest the inclusion of your property in the appraisal records if it should be taxed at another location in Texas.

 You have the right to protest any Appraisal District action that affects you and your property.
 For instance, the Chief Appraiser may claim your property was not taxed in a previous year, and you disagree.
 You may protest only actions that affect your property.

 If you file a protest, you will receive written notice of the date, time, and place set for the hearing at least 15 days in advance of your hearing.
-At the time you receive notification of your hearing date, you will also receive a copy of Taxpayers’ Remedies, a copy of the ARB hearings procedures, and a statement that you have the right to inspect and obtain a copy of the data, schedules, formulas, and any other information that the Appraisal District plans to introduce at your hearing.
-There is a charge of $0.10 per page for any information you may request in addition to any postage.
+At the time you receive notification of your hearing date, you will also receive a copy of Taxpayers’ Remedies, a copy of the ARB hearings procedures, and a statement that you have the right to request and obtain a copy of the data, schedules, formulas, and any other information that the Appraisal District plans to introduce at your hearing.

 The ARB is an independent board of citizens that reviews problems with appraisals or other concerns allowed by protest.
 It has the power to order the Appraisal District to make the necessary changes to solve problems.

 The ARB schedules appointments on the half-hour between 8:00 a.m. through 4:30 p.m.
 Protest hearing registration will be open for the first one-half hour of each session.
 In addition, the ARB will schedule protest hearings on at least one evening beginning at 6:00 p.m.
 The dates for evening hearings are at the discretion of the ARB.